A Probabilistic Approach to Trajectory-Based Optimal Experimental Design: Introduction

 Path planning for mobile sensors has been extensively investigated in applications such as robotics and autonomous vehicles; see, for example, \cite{lin2022review,latombe2012robot,lavalle2006planning,karur2021survey,gasparetto2015path,choset2005principles}.
 These methods are application-specific, however, and are not directly applicable to model-based OED.
-For example, graph-based path optimization \cite{hart1968formal} methods focus primarily on finding a minimum-cost path between two specific locations (nodes on a graph). \commentout{ These methods are typically application-specific and, to the best of our knowledge, have not been adapted to model-based OED.
-While this approach can be adapted to model based OED, it requires the initial and the final point points on the path to be specified.
-Moreover, it requires developing an OED utility function that balances information gain and path length, otherwise a path would tend to be infinitely long to maximize information gain. }
+For example, graph-based path optimization \cite{hart1968formal} methods focus primarily on finding a minimum-cost path between two specific locations (nodes on a graph).
+While such methods can in principle be adapted to model-based OED, they require the initial and final points to be specified, and they require an OED utility function that balances information gain and path length.
+Without such balance, classical shortest-path formulations would not penalize longer paths and could favor arbitrarily long paths to maximize the information gain.

 We propose a probabilistic path optimization framework with black-box utility functions, enabling out-of-the-box use with arbitrary criteria and observation patterns.
-Instead of providing only a single optimal path,this approach provides a probabilistic policy that samples near-optimal solutions, thereby enabling exploration of the tail (e.g., upper tail for maximization) of the OED utility function distribution.
+The feasible domain of the mobile sensor is encoded as a directed graph (a navigation mesh), and the trajectory of the sensor is modeled as a random variable governed by a parametric Markov policy.
+The initial position of the sensor is drawn from a categorical distribution over graph vertices, and subsequent transitions are drawn from per-vertex categorical distributions parameterized by the policy.
+The original discrete path OED problem is then reformulated as a stochastic optimization problem over the policy parameters, which we solve using a REINFORCE-style stochastic gradient with an optimal baseline for variance reduction.
+Rather than providing only a single optimal path, the resulting probabilistic policy samples near-optimal paths, thereby enabling exploration of the tail (for example, the upper tail for maximization) of the OED utility function distribution.